 Going Back: Like any good adventure Child Nation adventuring is all about moving forward.
-However, children may want to go back once they realise it's better to consider their answers before typing them.
-In that case, they can use the arrows at the bottom right of the screen to go back.
+However, children may want to go back once they realize it's better to consider their answers before typing them.
+In that case, they can use the arrows at the bottom right of the screen to go back and change their answers.

 Students with low literacy levels: Child Nation is a great tool to work on literacy skills because it is a new medium for building and experiencing story.
 Sometimes you will need to shadow kids that struggle to read and type in their responses for them.
+Adventures with simplest text are The Darkness Game and The No-Go Cupboard.

-Data and the Privacy: Child Nation only collects De-Identified Data, meaning information that cannot be traced to the child user.
+Data and the Privacy: Child Nation only collects DE-IDENTIFIED DATA, meaning information that cannot be traced to the child user.
 The adventures never ask for surnames, addresses, or other personal information.
 Child Nation uses the following external third-party providers that may receive data; Wix, Typeform, Airtable and Zapier.
 These providers are all reputable and have their own rigorous privacy policies.
 Child created information is never shared.
 Reassure kids that they only need to enter their first name and that they are safe to do so.

 Terms: Whilst Child Nation encourages children to explore and take personal risks and to adventure on their own, Child Nation cannot take responsibility for their safety whilst on your school grounds.

-You can see the Child Nation terms and privacy policy by going to www.childnation.com.au/terms
+You can read more about the Child Nation terms and privacy policy by going to childnation.com.au/terms